 Prior to this offering, there has been no public market for our Class A common stock.
-We expect the initial public offering price of our Class A common stock will be between \$12.00 and \$14.00 per share.
-We have applied to list our Class A common stock on The Nasdaq Global Market under the symbol "SAMG."
+Our Class A common stock has been approved for listing on The Nasdaq Global Market under the symbol "SAMG."

 We intend to use a portion of the net proceeds of this offering to purchase limited partnership units of our subsidiary Silvercrest L.P. from certain of its limited partners and will not retain any of these proceeds.